 This trail had spiders.
 A few were particularly interesting.
 One had a black and white patterned abdomen, with a red back.
 Another was a translucent white, and hung against the sunlight on a single strand of silk.

 I might have seen more, if Jason had not been so enthusiastic in clearing the path of spiderwebs ahead of me.
 (Not that I didn’t appreciate it.)

-But the one I remember the most, is the one that was in the middle of its labyrinthine web half within a hollow in the ground.
+But the one I remember the most, was the one that was in the middle of its labyrinthine web half within a hollow in the ground.
 Because when I came upon it, it was spinning!
 And I don’t mean spinning in the sense of, making a web.
 I mean, literally spinning.
 The spin was so fast, it was a blur.

 At first I didn’t know what it was, as I had never seen a spider spin like that before.
 But then it stopped, and I could see it was a spider.
 Then it spun again, and I tried to take a photo.
 Too late, it occurred to me to take a video instead.
 But, as I fumbled with my phone, it stopped.

 Then it just hung there, motionless, and didn’t spin again.
 I found a YouTube video that shows what the spider was doing, though.

 The coolest thing I have ever seen on a hike

 But this particular hike was exceptional to me because of one little guy.

 I noticed it creeping up a rock as I continued along the river bed.
 It was the weirdest-looking insect I had ever seen – and I’ve personally seen stick insects in the wild.
 Once, a leaf insect even came into my room on Sibu Island.